Most popular

 The AMHP may ask for a warrant if:

-• there is a risk that your pet, such as your dog, will attack the AMHP.
+- there is a risk that a pet will attack the AMHP.

-If an AMHP believes that they will be able to safely assess your mental health without a warrant, they won’t apply for one.
+If an AMHP believes that they will be able to safely assess your mental health without a warrant, they will not apply for one.

 What is a warrant?

-A warrant gives the police permission to come into your home.
-The police can also keep you or take you to a place of safety.
+The police can keep you at home or take you to another place of safety.
 If you do not allow the police to come into the place you live, they can use force.
-For example, they might break your door down.
+For example, they might break down your door.

 The police can stay in your home even if you ask them to leave.
 They can search the premises to find you.

-The police can’t enter your home without your permission if they don’t have a warrant.
+The police cannot enter your home under s135 without your permission if they do not have a warrant.
 Ask them to show you the warrant before you let them in.

-If your property is entered by force, the officer in charge must make sure your property is secure before they leave, by:
+If your property is entered by force, the officer in charge must make sure your property is secure before they leave.
+They must do this by:

-• arranging for the occupier or agent to be present, or
+- arranging for an occupier or agent to be present, or

 This means the police are only likely to secure your home if no one is present before they leave your property.